Run SEFRA model

 This can be useful for quickly exploring the structural assumptions of the model, and whether reasonable fits to the data are obtained.
 Typically, structural mis-specification of the species and fishery groups, or a deficiency in the data, will lead to stronger prior updates on the biological parameters.

-To calculate the cumulative sum of the capture data, captures are summed per fishery group and capture code.
+When fitting the model, captures are summed per fishery group and capture code.
 Following summation, capture codes represent all captures at that taxonomic resolution or higher.
 For example, using the current data, the captures per capture code and fishery group are represented within the model as a two-dimensional matrix, with the fishery groups along the first dimension:

 ## `summarise()` has grouped output by 'id_fishery_group'.
 You can override using